Mundy Park

 The Coquitlam Reds of the B.C.
 Premier Baseball League play their home games at Mundy Park.

-Scenes from the 2006 Danny DeVito/Matthew Broderick film Deck the Halls were shot at Mundy Park.
+Some scenes from the 2006 film Deck the Halls were shot at Mundy Park.

-There a wide variety of wildlife in Mundy Park, including black bears, deer, raccoons, ducks, geese, swans, and a large variety of other birds.
+There is a wide variety of wildlife in Mundy Park, including black bears, deer, raccoons, ducks, geese, swans, and other birds.
 Some endangered plants are also to be found at Mundy Park.